keeffEoghan/gl-gpgpu/readme.md

 ## BYO-Renderer

-Bring Your Own Renderer to use with `gl-gpgpu`, which can hook into any given `WebGL` renderer API for easy compatibility.
+_Bring Your Own Renderer_ to use with `gl-gpgpu`, which can hook into any given `GL` renderer _API_ for easy compatibility.

-To handle resource creation and rendering, pass an API object for the needed hooks - parameters match the functional [`regl` API](https://github.com/regl-project/regl/), but you may mix in whatever tools you like by providing hook functions which provide compatible responses.
+To handle resource creation and rendering, pass an _API_ object for the needed hooks - parameters match the functional [`regl` _API_](https://github.com/regl-project/regl/), but you may mix in whatever tools you like by providing hook functions which provide compatible responses.

 Ample descriptive metadata and information are provided to your hooks, while assumptions or alterations of their responses are avoided - so you can connect `gl-gpgpu` to the underlying graphics implementation however you wish.